Income Support with dependant's allowance - two child limit

 This applies where a child under 16 you are responsible for becomes the parent of a child.

 In this circumstance you can get dependant's allowance for the new child if they are also within your household and you are responsible for them.
-This exception will remain in place until the parent turns 16 and is able to claim benefits on their own for them and their child.
+This exception will stay in place until the parent turns 16 and is able to claim benefits on their own for them and their child.

 This special circumstance may stop if the young parent leaves the household, leaving their child in your care and you already receive dependant's allowance for two other children or young people.
+You may be able to claim ‘non-parental care exception’ instead.

 Children conceived from a non-consensual sexual act